hide

 • Q. Which country has the highest demand for English teachers?

-Per capita, China has the highest number of English learners, but countries like Spain, Japan and South Korea, as well as regions like Latin America, have considerable demand for English teachers.
+China has the highest number of English learners per capita.
+Still, countries like Spain, Japan, South Korea, and regions like Latin America have considerable demand for English teachers.